 Washington D.C.
 Youth Tour

-Every short story should be titled "Electric Cooperatives: Beyond the Wires".
+Every short story should be titled "Electric Cooperatives: Connecting Communities".

-This year's assignment is to write a short story describing how electric cooperatives go "beyond the wires," strengthening their rural communities, improving lives across their service areas while providing safe, reliable and affordable electricity.
+This year's assignment is to write a short story describing how electric cooperatives "connect communities," strengthening their rural communities, improving lives across their service areas while providing safe, reliable and affordable electricity.